After-sales services during an asset's lifetime: collaborative planning of system upgrades

-There are many factors that play a role in the decision whether and when to execute a system upgrade.
-Based on extensive discussions with multiple companies from the maritime sector, we came to the following dominant factors: functionality requirements, failure frequency, age-dependent failure costs and the asset's lifetime.
+Based on extensive discussions {with our industry partners}, we came to the {three} dominant factors that drive the costs for sustaining a system: functionality requirements, {the age-dependent behavior of failure frequency and maintenance costs}, and the asset's lifetime.
 We elaborate on these factors in more detail next.
-First, advancement of technologies leads to the availability of systems that perform much better than the older ones, which may cause higher expectations of a system's functionality.
-Also, advancement of technology may be prompted by other reasons, e.g. the desire for a more energy-sustainable system, the wish to rival or even surpass the functionality that competitors have, and more.
-This aspect is studied in some papers, e.g.~\citep{Nair1992,Hopp1994}, but is surprisingly often neglected in existing literature on maintenance strategies~\citep{DeJonge2020}.
+First, advancement of technologies leads to systems that perform much better than the older ones, which may cause higher expectations of a system's functionality. {That is, the asset owner experiences a disutility of not using a system with the most recent technology.
+Examples include} the desire for a more energy-sustainable system, the wish to rival or even surpass the functionality that competitors have, and more.
+This aspect is studied in some papers (e.g.{,}~\citealt{Nair1992,Hopp1994}) but is surprisingly often neglected in existing literature on maintenance strategies~\citep{DeJonge2020}.

-Secondly, a well-studied aspect is the notion that system failures may occur over time.
-Existing literature often focuses on scenarios where failures become more likely as the system ages, corresponding to increasing failure rates, or on constant failure rates which are common for electronics.
-Under an age-replacement policy, a system is replaced at some planned age or upon failure.
-In our setting, an asset owner may wish to upgrade its system to an improved version sooner when failures become increasingly likely.
-There is a vast literature on age-replacement policies, and it continues to be an active field of research~\citep{Wang2002,Zhao2017}.